xarmian/envoi-api/README.md

 The API implements a dual-cache system with the following features:
 - Separate caches for name-to-address and address-to-name lookups
-- Results are cached for 1 hour by default
+- Results are cached for 1 hour by default, including not-found responses
 - Cache can be bypassed using `ignoreCache=true`
 - When bypassing cache, the service will still update both caches with fresh values
 - Bidirectional caching: when a name or address is resolved, both caches are updated
+- Null values are cached to prevent repeated lookups of non-existent names/addresses
 - Cache status is indicated in the `X-Cache` header:
   - `HIT`: Served from cache
   - `MISS`: Freshly resolved